-VeritasTM Volume Manager (VxVM) Volume level.
+VeritasTM Volume Manager (VxVM) Volume level

-Device level.
-Operating system
+Operating system Device level.

 CDS is a license-enabled feature that is supported at the disk group level by VxVM and at the file system level by VxFS.

 CDS utilizes a new disk type (auto:cdsdisk).
 To effect data sharing, VxVM supports a new disk group attribute (cds) and also supports different OS block sizes.